NataliMRocha/NataliMRocha/README.md

 My name is Natali, and I'm a Brazilian from Bahia currently residing in São Paulo.
 I'm thrilled to introduce myself as a Software Engineering student at 42 São Paulo. 💻

 As I embark on this exciting journey, I find myself diving into the world of programming for the first time at 42.
 Everything feels like an entirely new universe to me!
-At this moment, I'm immersing myself in learning C and how a machine works.
+At this moment, I'm immersing myself in learning C, C# and how a machine works.

 Currently, my focus lies on the Born2BeRoot project, which marks my fourth challenge at 42. :blush: